larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

 ### Task 1: Deploy the MySQL HA cluster

-1. From the Azure portal, click on the **Cloud Shell** icon in the top navigation.
+1. From the Azure portal, click on the **Cloud Shell** icon in the top navigation

     ![Screenshot of the Launch Cloud shell icon.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image20.png "Launch Cloud shell icon")

-2. Execute the following command to create a resource group that will contain the MySQL HA environment.
+2. Execute the following command to create a resource group that will contain the MySQL HA environment:

 > **NOTE:** Ensure you that use the same region as the OsTicket application.